 CCA encompasses a broad range of symptoms.
 The specific symptoms that develop in each individual case and the severity of symptoms often vary.
 Most individuals have permanent fixation of certain joints in a flexed position (contractures) that is present a birth (congenital).
 The joints of the fingers, elbows, knees and hips are most often affected.
 In most cases, contractures improve with age.

-Some affected infants have abnormally shaped ears giving them a “crumpled” appearance.
+Some affected infants have differently shaped ears giving them a “crumpled” appearance.
 Additional common symptoms include long, slender fingers and toes (arachnodactyly), permanently flexed fingers (camptodactyly), underdevelopment of certain muscles (muscular hypoplasia), and front-to-back and side-to-side curvature of the spine (kyphoscoliosis).
 Kyphoscoliosis is usually progressive and severe, often necessitating surgery.

 Some children have a specific heart defect known as mitral valve prolapse (MVP).
 The mitral valve is located between the left upper and left lower chambers (left atrium and left ventricle) of the heart.
 MVP occurs when one or both flaps (cusps) of the mitral valve bulge or collapse backward (prolapse) into the left atrium during ventricular contraction (systole).
 In some cases, this may allow leakage or the backward flow of blood from the left ventricle back into the left atrium (mitral regurgitation).
-In some case, no associated symptoms are apparent (asymptomatic).
+In some patients, no associated symptoms are apparent (asymptomatic).
 However, in other people, MVP can result in chest pain, abnormal heart rhythms (arrhythmias), fatigue, dizziness and/or other symptoms and signs.

 Less common symptoms may occur in some children.
 Additional differences of the head and face (craniofacial) region include a small jaw (micrognathia), a prominent forehead (frontal bossing), a highly arched palate, a long narrow head (dolichocephaly or scaphocephaly), or a wide head (brachycephaly).
 Nearsightedness (myopia) affecting the eyes may also occur.